kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ## to do

+- Make a tree of evidence -> conclusions so that it's clear what I'm proving and how it might be taken down.
 - read Repicturing the Restoration
 - read [Line upon Line: Essays on Mormon Doctrine](http://signaturebookslibrary.org/line-upon-line/)
 - read The LDS Gospel Topics Series: A Scholarly Engagement